 While the numbers per se are not cause for worry or concern, the strong pro-business approach and implementation of a slew of positive economic policies by the NDA Government, had expectations running high.

-Picking up the trends from the economic indicators, the government has slightly lowered the projected GDP to 7% for Q4 2018-19, a tad lower than the initial estimate of 7.2%.
+Picking up the trends from the economic indicators, the government has slightly lowered the projected GDP to 7% for Q4 2018-19, a tad slower than the initial estimate of 7.2%.

 Gross fixed capital formation, which includes infrastructure spending on roads, ports, airports and power plants grew to 10.6% compared to 10.2 % annual increase in the previous quarter.